knative/docs/docs/eventing/flows/sequence/sequence-with-broker-trigger/README.md

 ```

-Change the `default` namespace below to create the services in the namespace where you have
+Change the `default` namespace to create the services in the namespace where you have
-configured your broker.
+configured your broker by running the command:

 ```bash
 kubectl -n default create -f ./steps.yaml